runtimeverification/k/k-distribution/pl-tutorial/1_k/2_imp/lesson_1/README.md

 defined in K _the syntax of the semantics_, to highlight the fact that its role is to serve as a convenient notation when writing the semantics, not necessarily as a means to define concrete syntax of arbitrarily complex programming languages.
-See the KERNELC language in [samples](/samples/) for an example on how to connect an external parser for concrete syntax to the K tool.
+See the KERNELC language for an example on how to connect an external parser for concrete syntax to the K tool.

 The above being said, we strongly encourage you to strive to make the